PurpxPanda/Panda-Passwords/README.md

-# Password Generator Starter Code
+# Password Generator
-Password Generator
 This is a simple password generator that generates a random password based on user-specified criteria.

-Installation
+Installation:
 To install the password generator, simply download or clone the repository to your local machine.

-Usage
+Usage:
 To use the password generator, simply hit the generate password button and answer a series of questions about what kind of password you need and a new random password will be generated for you.

-Contributing
+Contributing:
 If you would like to contribute to the password generator, feel free to fork the repository and submit a pull request.

-Credits
+Credits:
 The password generator was created by PurpxPanda.
+Deployed Application: